PlanetX-Labs/planetx-labs.github.io/docs/concepts/dasset-instant-connect.md

 ### Direct Link Technology (DLT)
 If no direct local network connection can be established, the client will attempt to establish a virtual tunnel between the client and the Data Hub via Instant Connect to allow a temporary DLT link for data transmission.
 This technology allows the server and the client to experience Internet synchronization performance very similar to connecting via WAN IP/DDNS without physically having such an environment.

-DLT works by initiating a virtual encrypted tunnel from the client to the Data Hub with the aid of the Instant Connect Server.
+DLT works by initiating a virtual encrypted tunnel from the client to the DASSET Data Hub with the aid of the Instant Connect Server.

 <img src={require("./dlt-connection.png").default} style={{transform:'scale(.80)'}} />